Pathfinder - Unchained Rogue Talents Breakdown

-Certainty (Ex): This makes Rogue's Edge cnsiderably more powerful.
+(Ex): This makes Rogue's Edge considerably more powerful.
 It might even allow you to justify picking bad skill unlocks on important skills like Diplomacy, Disable Device, and Perception so that you can get the rerolls.

-Ledge Walker (Ex): No actual improvements over the old version, but the wording is clarified significantly.
+(Ex): No actual improvements over the old version, but the wording is clarified significantly.
+Still very situational.

-Stand Up (Ex): This is actually worse than the original version, which is tragic because the original version was overpowered in the one exact case to which it applied, but worthless the other 99% of the game.
+(Ex): This is actually worse than the original version, which is tragic because the original version was overpowered in the one exact case to which it applied, but worthless the rest of the time.
+Now it's always worthless.

 (Ex): It's only 1 damage per two Rogue levels, and since it's a surprise round you'll almost definitely only get one attack, but this is nice if you're planning to one-shot something at the beginning of each encounter.